Findus23/guides/content/guide/jax-tricks/index.md

 {{<image src="simple_function.graph.svg" title="The output graph" >}}

-If you open [the generated SVG image](simple_function.graph.svg) in a webbrowser, you can also read additional metadata by hovering over nodes.
+If you open [the generated SVG image](simple_function.graph.svg) in a web browser, you can also read additional metadata by hovering over nodes.

 ## Visualizing the HLO Graph without code modifications